 What causes an itchy bottom?

 An itchy bottom (pruritus ani) is a symptom, not a final diagnosis.
 Various conditions may cause an itchy bottom.
 When the cause is another condition which has been identified, this is known as secondary pruritus ani.
 However, in many cases the cause is not clear.
 This is called 'idiopathic pruritus ani' which means 'itchy anus of unknown cause'.
+Up to 90% of cases of pruritus ani may be idiopathic.

 There are lots of possible causes.
 See the separate leaflets linked to each condition below for more detail.
 These are just some of the possible causes: